Tunable metamaterial: Single element control

 Studies have examined the ability to control the response of individual particles using tunable devices such as varactor diodes, semiconductor materials, and barium strontium titanate (BST) thin films.

-For example, H. T. Chen, in 2008, were able to fabricate a repeating split-ring resonator (SRR) cell with semiconductor material aligning the gaps.
+For example, in 2008, a repeating split-ring resonator (SRR) cell was fabricated with semiconductor material aligning the gaps.
 This initial step in metamaterial research expanded the spectral range of operation for a given, specific, metamaterial device.
 Also this opened the door for implementing new device concepts.
 The importance of incorporating the semiconductor material this way is noted because of the higher frequency ranges at which this metamaterial operates.
-It is suitable at terahertz (THz) and higher frequencies, where the entire metamaterial composite may have more than 10^{4} unit cells, along with bulk-vertical integration of the tuning elements.
+It is suitable at terahertz (THz) and higher frequencies, where the entire metamaterial composite may have more than ×10^4 unit cells, along with of the tuning elements.
 Strategies employed for tuning at lower frequencies would not be possible because of the number of unit cells involved.

-The semiconductor material, such as silicon, is controlled by photoexcitation.
+A semiconductor material, such as silicon, is controlled by photoexcitation.
 This in turn controls, or alters, the effective size of the capacitor and tunes the capacitance.
 The whole structure is not just semiconductor material.
 This was termed a 'hybrid', because the semiconductor material was fused with dielectric material; a silicon-on-sapphire (SOS) wafer.
 Wafers were then stacked - fabricating a whole structure.
-A. Degiron et al., appear to have used a similar strategy in 2007.

 Multi-element control

-A multielement tunable magnetic medium was reported by Zhao et al. This structure immersed SRRs in liquid crystals, and achieved a 2% tunable range.
+A multielement tunable magnetic medium structure using immersed SRRs in liquid crystals, achieved a 2% tunable range in 2007.

-BST-loaded SRRs comprising tunable metamaterial, encapsulates all of the tunability within the SRR circuit.
+Barium strontium titanate-loaded SRRs comprising tunable metamaterial encapsulate all of the tunability within the SRR circuit.

-In a section below, a research team reported a tunable negative index medium using copper wires and ferrite sheets.
-The negative permeability behavior appears to be dependent on the location and bandwidth of the ferrimagnetic resonance, a break from wholly non-magnetic materials, which produces a notable negative index band.
-A coil or permanent magnetic is needed to supply the magnetic field bias for tuning.